Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### Alpaca and Alpaca Libre

+&nbsp;

 **Alpaca**

 The Alpaca dataset consists of 52,000 instructions and demonstrations produced by OpenAI's text-davinci-003 engine.
 This data is used in instruction-tuning, helping improve the performance of language models to follow instructions.

 In its development, the creators leveraged the data generation methodology from the [Self-Instruct framework](https://github.com/yizhongw/self-instruct).

-The original [Alpaca] dataset can be prepared as follows:
+The original [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) dataset can be prepared as follows:

 ```bash
 python scripts/prepare_alpaca.py \
  --checkpoint_dir checkpoints/tiiuae/falcon-7b
 ```

+&nbsp;

 **Alpaca Libre**